TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/Introduction/Index.rst

 Credits
 ^^^^^^^

 This document was originally written by Kasper Skårhøj.
-It is currently not maintained.

 .. _credits-dedication: